1 website hosted

 How cPanel Website Hosting Functions

 For your info, it's good to be aware that the majority of the cPanel-based hosting offers on the present hosting marketplace are furnished by a quite insubstantial business segment (when it comes to annual cash flow) named hosting reseller.
 Reseller web hosting is a kind of a small-sized marketing segment, which supplies a vast amount of different web hosting brands, yet supplying literally the same thing: chiefly cPanel web hosting services.
 This is bad news for everyone.
 Why?
 Due to the fact that at least 98% of the website hosting offers on the whole hosting market provide one and the same solution: cPanel.
 There's no difference at all.
 Even the cPanel hosting prices are identical.
 Very similar.
 Giving those in need of a top web hosting service virtually no other web hosting platform/web hosting Control Panel choice.
-So, there is merely one single fact: out of more than 200k web hosting brands in the world, the non-cPanel based ones are less than 2%!
-Less than 2%, mind that one...
+So, there is merely one single fact: out of more than 200k web hosting brands in the world, the non-cPanel based ones are less than 2, mind that one...

 200,000 "hosting distributors", all cPanel-based, yet differently branded